YoussBGD/FSMILES-GENERATOR/README.md

 Output:
 -
-The script will generate a file named Fsmile.txt containing the modified FSMILES representation of your molecule.
+The script will generate a file named Fsmile.txt containing the FSMILES representation of your molecule.

 What the Code Does: